 For random disk files, a READ communicate may not result in an I/O operation being initiated.
-If the user who does the READ is the sole user of the file and if the block which contains the requested record is already in memory in one of the user's buffer areas. the requested record will be simply moved to his work area.
-This action is not performed if there is more than one user of the file.
+If the user who does the READ is the sole user of the file and if the block which contains the requested record is already in memory in one of the users buffer areas, the requested record will be simply moved to his work area.
+This action is not performed if there is more than one user cf the file.